wcwhitejr99-home/my-dojo/online-devops-dojo/leading-change/finish.md

 # Conclusion

 Congratulations, you have completed the Leading Change module of the **Unicorn Online DevOps Dojo**!

-Before moving on to the next module in this course or going back to work please take a few minutes to consider how you and your colleagues can become change agents in your organization.
+Before moving on to the next module in this course, or going back to work, please take a few minutes to consider how you and your colleagues can become change agents in your organization.